jdittrich/userNeedResearchBook/text/allURBook.md

 you don't know the principle yet.
 But you have a vague feeling that it may be connected to something.
 Then just write that something as a preliminary title.
-A group name, even if it is not a principle, will make dealing with the data easier by giving your data some structure you can work with.
+A group name, even if it is not a principle, will make dealing with the data easier.
+It gives your data some structure.
 As you gather other data that falls under that (yet vague) category you may get to know how to state the principle in a better way.